Cars and Girls: Release

 The band's first single for two years, "Cars and Girls" was released in February 1988, a month before the release of From Langley Park to Memphis.
 An effigy of Bruce Springsteen made of matches with its head on fire adorns the single sleeve.
 The single spent five weeks on the UK Singles Chart but failed to enter the top 40, reaching a peak of number 44.
 McAloon would describe himself as "shocked and stunned" at the song not being a hit, saying in a 1992 interview "I always liked that song.
 I thought it was really cute.
 I woke up then and I’ve never had such high expectations since".
 In August 1988, the band were reported to have persuaded CBS to rerelease the single but this did not come to pass.

 Three new Prefab Sprout songs were released as B-sides for the "Cars and Girls" single, all recorded quickly in a Newcastle studio with minimal production.
 Two of the songs, "Vendetta" and "Nero the Zero", date to the band's early years.
 They are known to have been played live as early as 1980.

 Reception and legacy

 Ian Dickson of Record Mirror praised the song as "one of the most commercially accessible Prefab Sprout singles to date" while the NMEs Len Brown singled it out as a highlight of From Langley Park to Memphis.
 "Cars and Girls" has become one of Prefab Sprout's most well-known songs in spite of its disappointing chart performance.
 Despite the sentiments of the lyric, the song has been included on "driving rock" compilation albums such as Summer Cruisin and Top Gear 2: 36 Classic Driving Tracks.
+The song was also included in the highly anticipated Grand Theft Auto VI Extended Look gameplay preview on Netflix.